"While building a bot, picking the right medium to convey your company’s voice is the first decision you’ll take."

 2. Voicebot: A type of chatbot where the primary mode of communication is voice.

 Examples: Amazon Echo’s interface.
-For a detailed primer on the difference between various voice bots, read the story of our first voice bot.
+For a detailed primer on the difference between various voice chatbots, read the story of our first voice chatbot.

 Basically, chatbots are an umbrella term whereas Voicebots, Messenger bots, Virtual Assistant bots are all variants based on the platform and medium used.